Finaris/personal-projects/README.md

 # small-programs
-This is an assortment of small programs that aren't large enough to warrant their own repository.
+This is an assortment of miscellaneous small programs that aren't large enough to warrant their own repository.